emissary-ingress/emissary/docs/howtos/cert-manager.md

               accessKeyID: {accessKeyID}
               hostedZoneID: {Hosted Zone ID} # optional, allows you to reduce the scope of permissions in Amazon IAM
               secretAccessKeySecretRef:
-                name: prod-route54-credentials-secret
+                name: prod-route53-credentials-secret
                 key: secret-access-key
     ```

 4. Create and apply a `Certificate`.
-Make sure the `Certificate` is in the same namespace as Ambassador.

     ```yaml
     ---
     apiVersion: cert-manager.io/v1alpha2
     kind: Certificate
     metadata:
-      name: ambassador-certs
+      name: myzone.route53.com
-      # cert-manager will put the resulting Secret in the same Kubernetes namespace
+      # cert-manager will put the resulting Secret in the same Kubernetes
-      # as the Certificate.
-Therefore you should put this Certificate in the same namespace as Ambassador.
+      # namespace as the Certificate.
+You should create the certificate in
-      # eg. if you deploy ambassador to ambassador namespace, you need to change to namespace: ambassador
-      namespace: ambassador
+      # whichever namespace you want to configure a Host.
     spec:
-      # naming the secret name certificate ambassador-certs is important because
-      # ambassador just look for this particular name
       secretName: ambassador-certs
       issuerRef:
         name: letsencrypt-prod